control8r/midimonster-homepage/site/getStarted.rst

 		powerful like Notepad++ to create your first configuration.

 		To run a specific conguration, just drag-and-drop the file you created onto `midimonster.exe`.
-This start the MIDIMonster and will pop up a Window giving you information on the current status.
+This will start the MIDIMonster and will pop up a Window giving you information on the current status.

 	.. container:: tab-content